Reza-CSEE/Reza-CSEE/README.md

 Hello!
 I’m **Reza**, a Quantitative Analyst with a passion for numbers, markets, and automation.
 I specialize in building algorithmic trading strategies that blend classic financial techniques with modern AI & data science.

-With a background in **Control Engineering**, I use my analytical mindset to explore opportunities in:
+With a background in **Computer Science**, I use my analytical mindset to explore opportunities in:

 - 📈 Statistical Arbitrage
 - 🤖 Machine Learning & Reinforcement Learning for Trading